Linear motion

 If a person move from point A to B then to C,

-• the distance in this travel is 7m
+- the distance in this travel is 7m

-• the displacement in this travel 5m.
+- the displacement in this travel 5m.

 Since the displacement is the shortest distance between object and origin that we can calculate the shortest distance which is CA by using Pythagorean theorem.

-If a person moves from A to B then back to and go to C. The total distance travel by the person is 5m, but the displacement is -1m.
+If a person moves from A to B then back to A and go to C. The total distance travel by the person is 5m, but the displacement is -1m.
 Since A is set as the origin, when the person moves from A toB, which can be said as the person moves in positive direction.
 When the person turns back fromB to C, it is in the negative direction.
 Hence, students have to add the minus sign.

 Displacement = 2m + (-2m) + (-1m) = -1m